top of page

 Interpreting the iTrace Maps: A Practical Guide for Clinicians for premium IOL

-Updated: 13 minutes ago
+Updated: 5 days ago

 Wavefront aberrometry has become an essential tool in modern cataract and refractive surgery planning.
 Among available devices, the iTrace Visual Function Analyzer stands out because it combines ray-tracing aberrometry with Placido-disc corneal topography.

-Unlike traditional Hartmann-Shack systems, iTrace maps analyze how light actually travels through the eye by sending sequential laser beams through the pupil and tracing their exit from the retina.
+Unlike traditional Hartmann-Shack systems, iTrace maps analyse how light actually travels through the eye by sending sequential laser beams through the pupil and tracing their exit from the retina.
 This method allows clinicians to separate corneal aberrations from internal aberrations, an extremely useful feature when evaluating cataract patients, premium IOL candidates, and post-refractive surgery eyes.

-What the map represents:
+What the iTrace map represents:

 The ray tracing map is the core technology of iTrace.
 Instead of sampling the wavefront simultaneously, iTrace projects 256 sequential laser beams through different pupil locations.